-7.6.2 Calculation of Pipe Capacity
+7.4.2 Calculation of pipe capacity

-Pipe sizes and grades shall be calculated using standard hydraulic formulae (Manning, Colebrook-White), or an approved hydraulic calculator or model.
+Pipe sizes and grades shall be calculated using standard hydraulic formulae (Manning, Colebrook-White), or an approved hydraulic calculator or model, based on the these.

-Piped stormwater systems shall generally be designed to flow full or part full under gravity at design flows with pipes aligned soffit-to-soffit.
+Piped stormwater systems shall generally be designed to flow full or part full under gravity at design flows with pipes aligned soffit to soffit.